-Dr. Blanchard received his Ph.D. in clinical psychology from the State University of New York at Stony Brook (1991).
-He was subsequently a predoctoral intern, postdoctoral NIMH fellow, and then faculty member at the Medical College of Pennsylvania, Eastern Pennsylvania Psychiatric Institute.
-Following a faculty appointment at the University of New Mexico Dr. Blanchard moved to the UMCP where he has been since 1999.
-Dr. Blanchard's research has examined the reciprocal influence of emotion and interpersonal behavior to understand clinical outcomes in schizotypy, schizophrenia and psychosis.
-A recently funded NIMH grant will examine factors that contribute to social affiliation deficits in psychotic disorders using behavioral, cognitive, and neuroimaging (fMRI) methods.
-His teaching interests include adult psychopathology and empirically supported approaches to clinical assessment and intervention.
+Dr. Blanchard received his Ph.D. in clinical psychology from the State University of New York at Stony Brook.
+Dr. Blanchard's research has examined the reciprocal influence of emotion and interpersonal behavior to understand clinical outcomes in schizophrenia and other psychotic disorders.
+Dr. Blanchard recently completed an NIMH-funded study examining neural (fMRI), cognitive, and behavioral correlates of affiliative deficits in psychosis.
+In an ongoing NIMH grant study, Dr. Blanchard and Dr. Alex Shackman (Co-Principal Investigators) are examining neural and behavioral correlates of paranoia in psychosis.
+This study will combine MRI results with smartphone and actigraphy-based assessments to provide a richer integration of neural responding and in vivo behavior.
+Dr. Blanchard's teaching interests include adult psychopathology and empirically supported approaches to clinical assessment and intervention.
 Dr. Blanchard is committed to training future clinical scientists and he has received the Excellence in Teaching Mentorship Award from the College of Behavioral and Social Sciences.
 In 2016 Dr. Blanchard was named the first holder of the Joel and Kim Feller Professorship.
-Dr. Blanchard was Co-Director of the Clinical Program from 2003-2005, served as Director of the Clinical Program from 2005-2012, and served as Chair of the Department of Psychology from 2012-2017.
+He was Co-Director of the Clinical Program from 2003-2005, served as Director of the Clinical Program from 2005-2012, and served as Chair of the Department of Psychology from 2012-2017.
+Since 2019 Dr. Blanchard has been an Associate Provost.
 Dr. Blanchard serves as a primary research mentor to graduate students.